Can this be a true story? It is

 ordered everything to be prepared for the wedding.
 Both she and her

-daughter greatly enjoyed Plavacek's society, and nothing disturbed the
+daughter greatly enjoyed Plavacek's society, and nothing disturbed

 happiness of the newly married pair.